Advertisement

 Technically, these two sale periods are the only time that stores are allowed to have sales, but the definition of ‘sale’ is important.
 Basically, the French government qualifies a 'solde' as the store selling an item for less than they purchased it for.

 During the rest of the year discounting is allowed in certain circumstances, which is what you are likely to see on Black Friday in France.
-This means that stores might sell items for less than their original price, but not below what they bought the item for, which is why the discounts you are expecting on Black Friday in France might not be as far-reaching as those in the United States.
+This means that stores might sell items for less than their original price, but not below what they bought the item for - which means that the discounts are usually less than they would be in the winter or summer sales.

 A big advantage to Black Friday in France, however, is that consumer protection rules still apply, even when items are marked down.
 This means that consumers are still entitled to a refund if the item has not been expressly indicated as faulty.